kha-dinh/my-obsidian/PaperNotes/@milburn2021mitigating.md

 In overview, the type-based allocator allocate object into *arenas* of 4GB, identified by a pointer upper 32-bits.
 4GB guard zones are inserted before and after the arena.
 The masking contain the pointer arithmetic such that it always generate new pointers that points to the contained arena or the guard zone.

+It use the type analysis of previous work for determine the type of pointers [[@vanderkouwe2018typeaftertype]].

 The paper proposed many static analysis to reduce the number of instrumentation.
 Static analysis supports the detection of pointers that would fall within the arena / guard zone.
 One key design is the *categorization* of pointer arithmetics: